ServiceInnovationLab/staging-site/_services_projects/consent-based-sharing.md

 ## By placing an example of a potential service into the discussion it was possible to:

-1. Speed up the process of discovery – pre-discovery identified there were a lot of papers written on the subject of consent based information sharing.
+1. Speed up the process of discovery –pre-discovery identified there were a lot of papers written on the subject of consent based information sharing.
 Existing research by government and others focused on ways to support people to control and manage their digital information.
 However, many of these had created ambiguity and some confusion in people’s thinking.

 **As we listened to people talk and read what was produced, we realised they often used the same term for different things, or different terms for the same thing.
 We thought presenting people with a specific, tangible tool could clarify the conversation.**

-2. Clarify the practical implications of the privacy rules and look ways of enshrining their intent in the service approach.
+2. Clarify the practical implications of the privacy rules and look at ways of enshrining their intent in the service approach.
 The New Zealand privacy rules do not allow government to collectively hold and share some information, and in some cases people need to look after and provide this information themselves.
 A classic example: the number of times people are asked to produce a birth certificate to complete different transactions.
 The privacy rules allow for some sharing, under tight scrutiny, and government is working on how to best enable this and remain aligned to the intent and rules related to privacy.

 3. Move past a locked discussion around what to do next, largely created by trying to solve the whole problem in one step instead of utilising the power of micro services.
 Micros services provide the potential to build an interconnected bed of solutions each of which is solving part of the sharing, and later the delegation issue.
 These can then be combined in the right way around any single service, making the components completely reusable.